Regional Economic Integration of Laos into ASEAN, Trade and Entrepreneurship Development (RELATED)

 - Develop and provide demand-oriented AEC-related services for the private sector.

-- Improve the conditions for an increased competitiveness of AEC-oriented private enterprises in selected sectors.
+- Improve the conditions for an increased competitiveness of AEC-oriented private enterprises.

-RELATED conceptually advises the further development and regular update of the AEC 2025 Consolidated Strategic Action Plan for Laos in the areas of trade in goods, trade in services and investments.
-In addition, the project supports the implementation of selected measures of this action plan for 2018-2020.
+RELATED conceptually advises the further development and regular update of the National Work Plan of the Lao People’s Democratic Republic to implement the AEC Blueprint 2025 in the areas of trade in goods, trade in services and investments.
+In addition, the project supports the implementation of selected measures of this work plan for 2018-2020.
 RELATED also technically advises relevant authorities to adapt national regulations, procedures and standards in line with AEC commitments in selected sectors.

-RELATED helps implement elements in the areas of trade and investment to improve the ease of doing business, following Prime Minister’s Order 002.
-Firstly, the project supports the identification and prioritisation of regulatory and procedural reform processes to be implemented by 2020.
-In order to further decrease the transaction costs for Lao enterprises and consumers, RELATED helps amend the Lao regulatory framework for e-commerce in line with the ASEAN Agreement on Electronic Commerce.
+The project supports the identification and prioritisation of regulatory and procedural reform processes to improve the ease of doing business to be implemented by 2022.
+Moreover, it helps amend the Lao regulatory framework for e-commerce in line with the ASEAN Agreement on Electronic Commerce.